-The drive, as installed for normal operation, shall operate error free while subjected to intermittent shock not exceeding 70 Gs (read) and 40 Gs (write) at a maximum duration of 2ms (half sinewave).
+The drive, as installed for normal operation, shall operate error free while subjected to intermittent shock not exceeding 40 Gs at a maximum duration of 11 ms (half sinewave).
+The drive, as installed for normal operation, shall operate error free while subjected to intermittent shock not exceeding 25 Gs at a maximum duration of 2 ms (half sinewave).
 Shock may be applied in the X, Y, or Z axis.
-Shock is not to be repeated more than once every 2 seconds.